rplalala/AI_Trip_Assistant/README.md

 Or you can use any other git gui client, like Github Desktop, TortoiseGit.

 ### PostgresSQL (Neon Serverless) Setup
 This project uses Neon to host PostgreSQL.
-Neon project: https://console.neon.tech/app/projects/round-sound-33830706

-Please create a database in the Neon Console https://console.neon.tech, and then fill in the corresponding values for `spring.datasource.url`, `spring.datasource.username`, and `spring.datasource.password` in api/src/main/resources/application.yaml.
+Please create a database in the [Neon Console](https://console.neon.tech), and then fill in the corresponding values for `spring.datasource.url`, `spring.datasource.username`, and `spring.datasource.password` in api/src/main/resources/application.yaml.

 ### OpenAI GPT-4o-Mini Setup
 This project uses OpenAI GPT-4o-Mini as the default LLM model to generate trip plans, you can choose your own model or use the default model.